N-dogg/Financial-Data-Scraper/README.md

 Goal
 -------------------
- - Financial ratios are good indicators of a business and its operations
+ - Scrape ASX financial data to use in the development of an investment strategy and to evaluate the results

 ----------